micmejia/bible-dump/NKJV/Jeremiah/Jer 9.md

 Yet hear the word of the Lord, O women, And let your ear receive the word of His mouth; Teach your daughters wailing, And everyone her neighbor a lamentation.

 ###### 21
-For death has come through our windows, Has entered our palaces, To kill off the children--_no longer to be_ outside! _And_ the young men--_no longer_ on the streets!
+For death has come through our windows, Has entered our palaces, To kill off the children--no longer to be outside!
+And the young men--no longer on the streets!

 ###### 22
-Speak, "Thus says the Lord: 'Even the carcasses of men shall fall as refuse on the open field, Like cuttings after the harvester, And no one shall gather _them._' "
+Speak, "Thus says the Lord: 'Even the carcasses of men shall fall as refuse on the open field, Like cuttings after the harvester, And no one shall gather them.' "

 ###### 23
-Thus says the Lord: "Let not the wise _man_ glory in his wisdom, Let not the mighty _man_ glory in his might, Nor let the rich _man_ glory in his riches;
+Thus says the Lord: "Let not the wise man glory in his wisdom, Let not the mighty man glory in his might, Nor let the rich man glory in his riches;

 ###### 24
-But let him who glories glory in this, That he understands and knows Me, That I _am_ the Lord, exercising lovingkindness, judgment, and righteousness in the earth.
+But let him who glories glory in this, That he understands and knows Me, That I am the Lord, exercising lovingkindness, judgment, and righteousness in the earth.
 For in these I delight," says the Lord.

 ###### 25
-"Behold, the days are coming," says the Lord, "that I will punish all _who are_ circumcised with the uncircumcised--
+"Behold, the days are coming," says the Lord, "that I will punish all who are circumcised with the uncircumcised--

 ###### 26
-Egypt, Judah, Edom, the people of Ammon, Moab, and all _who are_ in the farthest corners, who dwell in the wilderness.
-For all _these_ nations _are_ uncircumcised, and all the house of Israel _are_ uncircumcised in the heart."
+Egypt, Judah, Edom, the people of Ammon, Moab, and all who are in the farthest corners, who dwell in the wilderness.
+For all these nations are uncircumcised, and all the house of Israel are uncircumcised in the heart."